 - longer tenure does not impair a director's ability to act independently of management; - imposing term limits could result in the loss of contributions of longer serving directors who have developed significant depth of knowledge and understanding of the Company; - regular evaluation of Board skills and experience, as set out in our Board Mandate, rather than arbitrary term limits, will result in better Board performance; and - experience of Board members is a valuable asset to shareholders because of the complex issues that the Board faces.

 Our Board currently assesses each director in order to ensure that the Board is balanced between highly experienced directors with long-term knowledge and those with a fresh perspective.
-None of the current directors has served on the Board for a lengthy term.

 Diversity